maxpoletaev/directcgo/README.md

 The idea initially came from [fastcgo][1] (which, in turn, was inspired by [rustgo][2]) that avoids interacting with the scheduler and jumps to the system stack directly.
 A [thread][3] on Google Groups made me think if we could also get away with running C code right on the goroutine stack to avoid jumping back and forth to the system stack in the hot path of the application.
 And it turns out, we could!

 What the code in this repo tries to do is basically run C code on the same goroutine stack, ensuring that there is a reasonable space available to safely run this code.
 This brings it very close to the efficiency of native function calls (because it is essentially calling native functions, using the standard C ABI calling convention for the target architecture).
-Performance-wise, this has only 2.5-3x overhead (introduced by the assembly setup) compared to native Go calls, while traditional Cgo slaps you with a 30-40x penalty.
+Performance-wise, this has only 2.5-3x overhead (introduced by an extra layer of indirection through the assembly code) compared to native Go calls, while traditional Cgo slaps you with a 30-40x penalty.

 ```
 BenchmarkAddTwoNumbersCgo-6          	36542678	        32.94 ns/op